The Uncity blog is the voice of those who have forsaken the Urban Frantic for the Rural Rustic.

 Every Independence Day the kids at Chirag put up a play for the community.
 This year was special because of Jiya (name changed).
 Jiya is a child who has different needs.
 She

 enrolled in school at age six and hadn’t spoken a word until then.
 Chirag happily accepted her – “inclusive” is a philosophy here.
 With persistent support from her teachers and a lot of love and care from her classmates, Jiya slowly started adjusting to school.
 She spoke her first words after a couple of years of joining school.
 So imagine the joy Jiya brought when she performed on stage for the first time despite her social anxiety.
 She nailed all her lines.
 Most heartwarming was the applause she received backstage from her teachers and friends.

 (The author, Chetan Mahajan, is the parent of two Chirag students.
-He was the former chairman of the School Management Committee of Chirag, and continues to be deeply involved with the school.
+He was the former head of the School Management Committee of Chirag, and continues to be deeply involved with the school.
 Before moving to the village, he was in leadership roles in various education companies including a Gems group subsidiary.
-He last role was the CEO of HCL Learning Ltd. He has visited some 1000 schools over the last decade.
+His last role was the CEO of HCL Learning Ltd. He has visited some 1000 schools across India over the last decade.